 The rotor drives a generator that produces energy to export to the grid.
 At full capacity, one wind turbine can generate 48 megawatt hours (MWh) of energy per day.
 Turbines can orient themselves to keep facing into the wind by rotating the nacelle.

 Wind farms are simply areas of land dedicated to generating energy, where groups of individual wind turbines are connected to the electricity grid.
 The land between the turbines is sometimes used for agricultural purposes too.
 A large-scale wind farm might entail hundreds of wind turbines over a space of hundreds of square kilometres.
 To give you an idea of just how big wind farms can be, Gansu Wind Farm in China, produced about 6,000 MW of power in 2012 from more than 3,500 individual wind turbines.

-We also operate the 35-turbine Mt Millar Wind Farm in South Australia.
-Our Mt Millar farm is positioned on an escarpment on an elongated site (about 7 kilometres long), which maximises the turbines’ exposure to the wind.
+Mt Millar Wind Farm in South Australia is positioned on an escarpment on an elongated site (about 7 kilometres long), which maximises the turbines’ exposure to the wind.
 Mt Millar can generate up to 70 MW of electricity – enough to power around 36,000 households.

-Mt Mercer and Mt Millar wind farms produce more renewable energy than the total energy used by all of Powershops’ customers.
-By choosing Powershop as your electricity retailer, your money is going to a company that only invests in renewable energy.
+Mt Mercer and Mt Millar wind farms along with the hydro assets produce more renewable energy than the total energy used by all of Powershops’ customers.